How To Have A Michigan-Made Tailgate

 Sweets are an essential category.
 First off, we suggest you grab two pouches of Dave’s Sweet Tooth Toffee.
 You’ll want one to share and one for your private stash.
 Follow that up with a shareable size container of Chunk Nibbles, a candy-coated crunchy mix that is perfect for a group.
 You should also make sure to load up on Shurm’s Michigan-Shaped Gummies.
-If you prefer something sour, try a bag of Benjamin Twiggs Cherry Sour Patches for your puckered mouth fix.
 Before the tailgate, make sure you’ve given someone the important task of stopping at one of Michigan’s many cider mills along the way to grab some fresh donuts.

 5. Representing Michigan’s Team Spirit

 This is the reason we all drag ourselves out of bed on chilly weekend mornings!
 Hanging out with friends (or maybe enemies), sharing laughs and cheering on our team.
 Face paint, jerseys, hats and hoodies broadcast our affiliations beyond a shadow of a doubt.
 Let’s kick the team pride up a notch or two with some tailgate decals from Great Lakes Proud and “Go Blue” or “Go Green” Mittens so you can flaunt your team’s colors head-to-toe.